Skip to main content

 • don't buy food from counters where cooked and raw meat is not separated

-• put chilled and frozen food into the right storage as soon as possible to avoid defrosting and spoilage
+• buy chilled and frozen food last and place into the right storage as soon as possible to avoid defrosting and spoilage

 Your rights when buying food online